-(4) 0.40 was the highest single turbidity measurement recorded.
+(4) 0.39 was the highest single turbidity measurement recorded.
 The lowest monthly percentage of samples meeting the turbidity limit was 100%.
-The average turbidity value for 2014 was <0.10 NTU.
+The average turbidity value for 2015 was <0.10 NTU.

-(5) Unregulated substances are those that do not yet have a drinking water standard set by the USEPA.
-The purpose of monitoring these contaminates is to help the USEPA decide whether it should establish a standard for these contaminates.
-Additional information on the EPA URCM3 monitoring program is available by calling the Safe Drinking Water Hotline 800-426-4791 or online at http://water.epa.gov/lawsregs/sluesregs/sdwa/ucmr/ucmr3/index.cfm
+(5) Unregulated substances are those that don't yet have a drinking water standard set by the USEPA.
+The purpose of monitoring these contaminants is to help the USEPA decide whether it should establish a standard for these contaminants.
+Additional information on the EPA URCM3 monitoring program is available by calling the Safe Drinking Water Hotine 800-426-4791 or online at http://water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr3/index.cfm